 UCLan is the only university provider in the North West to offer an NCTJ-accredited undergraduate programme.

 On this practical, hands-on course, you’ll develop the multiplatform skills and practices needed to work in a modern, digitalised newsroom.
 We recognise and focus on the transferable, multi-skilled approach you’ll need to succeed – academically and practically – ensuring you have what employers are looking for.

 Accredited by the NCTJ and BJTC, you will experience working to real deadlines; researching, producing, writing and presenting stories across all platforms.

 This course develops your knowledge, skills and confidence, in a supportive and fun environment.

 Our students are regularly nominated for awards.
-This year, UCLan journalism students were shortlisted for the NCTJ excellence awards and the BJTC student journalism awards.
+In 2017, UCLan journalism students were shortlisted for the NCTJ excellence awards and the BJTC student journalism awards.

 Journalism at UCLan - 100% students satisfied overall, 3rd in the UK for Academic Support and 4th in the UK for overall student satisfaction.

 Part-time: £1,540* per 20 credits studied (UK/EU)